olcf/cuda-training-series/exercises/hw9/readme.md

 nvcc -arch=sm_70 -o task1 task1.cu -std=c++11
 ```

 The module load command selects a CUDA compiler for your use.
 The module load command only needs to be done once per session/login. *nvcc* is the CUDA compiler invocation command.
 The syntax is generally similar to gcc/g++.
+Note that because we're using C++11 (which is required for cooperative groups) we need a sufficiently modern compiler (gcc >= 5 should be sufficient).
+If you're on Summit, make sure to do `module load gcc` because the system default gcc is not recent enough.

 To run your code, we will use an LSF command: